mateoconlechuga/convimg/README.md

                                       : from the converted image.
 May be useful : by a custom drawing routine.
 A comma : separated list in [] should be provided.

-           prefix: <string>           : Prefixes the output files of this convert : with a string defined by <string>.

-           suffix: <string>           : Suffixes the output files of this convert : with a string defined by <string>.

     --------------------------------------------------------------------------------